prestonrl/d-n-d/content/People/Biri.md

 Found us on her search for [[Jadaya]]

-Wears a pajama onesie with a dragon
+Wears a pajama onesie with of a dragon

 Does not cook
 Lazy in most aspects
 Easy to anger